|

 20 acres leaves plenty of space for antennas, though I could really have done with that passing

-tower in the photo so I estimate them to be about 25-30m (~100 feet) high.
+12m high so I estimate the trees to be about 25-30m (~100 feet) high.

 This hilltop QTH has a “good views”, meaning low-angle takeoff in all directions.
 We can see the

-hand-modified list of prefixes, trimmed down to leave just a few
+modified list of prefixes, trimmed down to leave just a few common and readable ones:

-doesn’t seem to matter much which way I beam for them.
-The short path to EU flies right over JA
+seem to matter much which way I beam.
+The short path to EU flies right over JA and tends to be

-and tends to be dominated by JAs, so LP openings to EU can be more productive for DX, although
+dominated by JAs, so LP openings to EU can be more productive for DX, although sometimes I

-sometimes I enjoy working JA pileups as well.
+enjoy working JA pileups as well.

 The red circle on the great circle map above shows the edge of our hemisphere: everything outside

-YB, DU, KH6, the Southern tip of CE and LU, and JA disappearing over the edge.
-The Americas and
+ZL, VK, YB, DU, KH6, the Southern tip of CE and LU, a few frozen souls in the Antarctic research

-Asia are 10-15,000 km away while Europe and Africa are 15-20,000 km away, all of them on the
+Europe and Africa are 15-20,000 km away, out of sight on the Far Side.
+Few of those tiny little

-Far Side.
-Few of those little specks in the Pacific have active hams.
-In other words, almost all of
+specks of land in the Pacific have active hams.
+In other words, almost all of our QSOs qualify as DX

-our QSOs qualify as DX.
-This makes it tough going for Oceania hams to reach the top of various DX leagues, the CQ DX Marathon or the DXCC Honor Roll, but it doesn’t stop us trying!
+.
+This makes it tough going for Oceania hams to reach the top of various DX leagues, the CQ DX

 |